 Let’s dive into this a bit further, including why the success of your procurement function is reliant on data governance and what you should be doing to ensure you’re creating maximum value from your organization’s data – which, hopefully, is a priority especially if you’re investing in transforming your procurement function into a leading light.

 Why do procurement leaders lack confidence in their decisions?
-The same SCIC survey revealed that only 20% of procurement organizations have implemented a “Data Governance” program.
+The same SCIC survey revealed that only 20% of procurement organisations have implemented a “Data Governance” program.
 This is undoubtedly holding back the profession.

 When data governance is properly deployed, the value to the business can be massive.
 In one instance, harnessing master data management enabled a pharmaceutical company to save $98 million by improving their spend visibility.

-Let’s now look at a few examples of how data governance can be deployed in your procurement organization:
+Let’s now look at a few examples of how data governance can be deployed in your procurement organisation:

-Contract management: Improving cash flow and compliance will be drastically improved by using data governance to manage your contacts and, specifically, knowing when your organization is due a rebate.
-It’s important that you have access to vendor contacts that specify the negotiated T&Cs under which your organization is owed money as a result of achieving pre-set targets such as a spend threshold.
+Contract management: Improving cash flow and compliance will be drastically improved by using data governance to manage your contacts and, specifically, knowing when your organisation is due a rebate.
+It’s important that you have access to vendor contacts that specify the negotiated T&Cs under which your organisation is owed money as a result of achieving pre-set targets such as a spend threshold.